-The Wyre Local Plan 2011 - 2031 was Adopted on the 28th of February 20195.
+The Wyre Local Plan 2011 - 2031 was adopted on the 28th of February 20197.
 It provides a positive approach to planning in Wyre which makes provision towards meeting employment and housing needs within challenging environmental and infrastructure constraints.
-The Local Plan provides the statutory planning framework for all development within the Borough, with the exception of minerals and waste.
-It replaces the saved policies of the 1999 Wyre Local Plan and the Fleetwood-Thornton Area Action Plan 20096.
-The Adopted Wyre Local Plan 2011 - 2031 was examined in accordance with the NPPF 2012 rather than the revised NPPF which was published in February 2019.
+The Local Plan provides the statutory planning framework for all development within the Borough, except for minerals and waste.
+It replaces the saved policies of the 1999 Wyre Local Plan and the Fleetwood-Thornton Area Action Plan 2009.
+The Adopted Wyre Local Plan 2011 - 2031 was examined in accordance with the NPPF 2012 rather than the revised NPPF which was most recently published in July 2021.

-1.3.1 Wyre Local Plan Partial Review
+2.2.1 Wyre Local Plan Partial Review (LPPR)

 The Adopted Local Plan includes Policy LPR1.
-Policy LPR1 required the early partial review of the Adopted Wyre Local Plan, with the objective of meeting the full objectively assessed housing needs over the plan period (Box 1-1).
+Policy LPR1 required the early partial review of the Adopted Wyre Local Plan, with the objective of meeting the full 'Objectively Assessed Housing Needs' over the plan period (Box 1-1).

-Box 1-1: Policy LPR1 of the adopted Wyre Local Plan
+Box 1: Policy LPR1 of the Adopted Wyre Local Plan